-- 2023 DCA Construction Services Transmittal (CS Transmittal) - 2023 DCA Construction Document Log (CD Log) - 2023 DCA Schedule of Values (DCA SoV) - 2023 DCA Amenities & Design Options Re-certification (ADO Recert)
+- 2024 DCA Construction Services Transmittal (CS Transmittal) - 2024 DCA Construction Document Log (CD Log) - 2024 DCA Schedule of Values (DCA SoV) - 2024 DCA Amenities & Design Options Re-certification (ADO Recert)

-1. GHFA Funded Projects (HOME, NHTF, etc.):
+GHFA Funded Projects (HOME, NHTF, CDBG-DR, TCAP):

 - a.
-60 DAY SUBMISSION - Due: No later than 60 days after announcement of awards - Description: Includes items such as the ALTA Survey and Geotechnical Report which DCA uses to ensure that the project design can commence.

-b.
-DCA REVIEW SUBMISSION

-- Due: 45 days prior to DCA construction loan closing - Description: Includes items such as the "Review Set" of construction documents and DCA Schedule of Values, which the Construction Department uses to approve the project's Hard Cost budget for DCA Loan Committee approval purposes.

-c.
-CONSTRUCTION LOAN CLOSING SUBMISSION

-- Due: 10 days prior to DCA GHFA loan closing. - Description: Includes items such as the "Contract Set" of construction documents and executed Owner/Contractor Agreement which DCA uses for the HOME loan closing.

-d.
-COMMENCEMENT SUBMISSION

-- Due: 30 days prior to construction commencement - Description: Includes items such as the Building Permit and Notice to Proceed which DCA uses to verify commencement of construction.
+60 DAY SUBMISSION - a.
+Due: No later than 60 days after the announcement of awards. - b.
+Description: Includes items such as the ALTA Survey and Geotechnical Report, which DCA uses to ensure the project design can commence. - b.
+DCA REVIEW SUBMISSION - a.
+Due: 45 days before DCA construction loan closing.; - b.
+Description: Includes items such as the "Review Set" of construction documents and DCA Schedule of Values, which the Construction Department uses to approve the project's Hard Cost budget for DCA Loan Committee approval purposes. - c.
+CONSTRUCTION LOAN CLOSING SUBMISSION - a.
+Due: 10 days before DCA GHFA loan closing. - b.
+Description: Includes items such as the "Contract Set" of construction documents and executed Owner/Contractor Agreement, which DA uses for the HOME loan closing. - d.
+COMMENCEMENT SUBMISSION - a.
+Due: Before construction commencement. - b.
+Description: Includes items such as the Building Permit and Notice to Proceed, which DCA uses to verify commencement of construction.

-2. 9% Tax Credit Only Projects
+9% Tax Credit Only Projects

-a.
-60 DAY SUBMISSION

-- Due: No later than 60 days after announcement of awards; or no later than March 30, 2024. - Description: Includes items such as the Survey and Geotechnical Report which DCA uses to ensure that the project design can commence.

-b.
-COMMENCEMENT SUBMISSION

-- Due: Prior to construction commencement which must occur no later than October 15, 2024. - Description: Includes items such as the Building Permit and the Notice to Proceed which DCA uses to verify commencement of construction.
+- a.
+60 DAY SUBMISSION - a.
+Due: No later than 60 days after the announcement of awards. - b.
+Description: Includes items such as the Survey and Geotechnical Report, which DCA uses to ensure the project design can commence. - b.
+COMMENCEMENT SUBMISSION - a.
+Due: Before construction commencement - b.
+Description: Includes items such as the Building Permit and the Notice to Proceed, which DCA uses to verify commencement of construction.

-c.
-DCA FINAL INSPECTION SUBMISSION

-- Due: Due within 30 days of final retainage draw certified pay application date. - Description: Includes items such as the Certificate of Substantial Completion and the Accessibility Clearance Letter which DCA uses to verify that the project is ready for the DCA Final Inspection.

-d.
-CONSTRUCTION 8609 CLEARANCE SUBMISSION

-- Due: No later than the Final Allocation Application Submission, which is due no later than February 15, 2026 (2023 allocated credits) and September 30, 2026 (2023 allocated credits). - Description: Includes items like the Radon Testing Report and the Contractor Cost Certification which DCA uses to clear the project for issuance of the 8609.
+- c.
+DCA FINAL INSPECTION SUBMISSION - a.
+Due: within 30 days of the final retainage draw certified pay application date. - b.
+Description: Includes items such as the Certificate of Substantial Completion and the Accessibility Clearance Letter, which DCA uses to verify that the project is ready or the DCA final inspection. - d.
+CONSTRUCTION 8609 CLEARANCE SUBMISSION - a.
+Due: refer to your Carryover Letter. - b.
+Description: Includes items such as the Radon Testing Report and the Contractor Cost Certification, which DCA uses to clear the project for issuance of the 8609.

-3. 4% Bond Tax Credit Only Projects
+4% Bond Tax Credit Only Projects

-a.
-60 DAY SUBMISSION

-- Due: No later than 60 days after date of Letter of Determination. - Description: Includes items like the Survey and Geotechnical Report which DCA uses to ensure that the project design can commence.

-b.
-COMMENCEMENT SUBMISSION

-- Due: At least 30 days prior to construction commencement - Description: Includes items like the Building Permit and the Notice to Proceed which DCA uses to verify commencement of construction.

-c.
-DCA FINAL INSPECTION SUBMISSION

-Due: Due within 30 days of final retainage draw certified pay application date.
+- a.
+60 DAY SUBMISSION - a.
+Due: No later than 60 days after date of Letter of Determination. - b.
+Description: Includes items such as the Survey and Geotechnical Report, which DCA uses to ensure the project design can commence. - b.
+COMMENCEMENT SUBMISSION - a.
+Due: Before construction commencement - b.
+Description: Includes items such as the Building Permit and the Notice to Proceed, which DCA uses to verify commencement of construction. - c.
+DCA FINAL INSPECTION SUBMISSION - a.
+Due: within 30 days of the final retainage draw certified pay application date. - b.
+Description: Includes items such as the Certificate of Substantial Completion and the Accessibility Clearance Letter, which DCA uses to verify that the project is ready or the DCA final inspection. - d.
+CONSTRUCTION 8609 CLEARANCE SUBMISSION - a.
+Due: refer to your Letter of Determination. - b.
+Description: Includes items such as the Radon Testing Report and the Contractor Cost Certification, which DCA uses to clear the project for issuance of the 8609.

-On Requirements

-DCA Housing Finance and Development Division

-Page 6 of the property of the

-Description: Includes items like the Certificate of Substantial Completion and the Accessibility Clearance Letter which DCA uses to verify that the project is ready for the DCA Final Inspection.

-d.
-CONSTRUCTION 8609 CLEARANCE SUBMISSION

-- Due: No later than the Final Allocation Application Submission which is due no later than September 13, 2026 for 2023 LOD Awards. - Description: Includes items like the Radon Testing Report and the Contractor Cost Certification which DCA uses to clear the project for issuance of the 8609.

-D. GHFA CONSTRUCTION DRAWS
+GHFA Construction Draws

-For projects that utilize HOME, NHTF, etc. funds, the Project Team is required to submit ALL development draws to DCA for review and approval by the DCA stipulated due dates.
+For projects that utilize HOME, NHTF, CDBG-DR, TCAP funds, the project team must submit ALL development draws to DCA for review and approval by the DCA stipulated due dates.
 This includes soft cost only draws or when seeking other sources of funding.

 All properties funded with a DCA Georgia Housing and Finance Authority (GHFA) administered loan and/or grant must meet all the requirements in this manual for GHFA funded properties unless a waiver is granted by DCA.
-Funding sources include, but are not limited to: HOME, NHTF, CDBG-DR, TCAP.